-The Big Apple is the dream destination for many travelers and a city to be enjoyed in a thousand different ways.
-So many that it is almost impossible to put in words: you just have to experience it yourself!
+The Big Apple is the dream destination for many travelers and a city full of possibilities to enjoy it.
+An experience difficult to explain that you have to live in person.

 1. When to travel to New York?

-The days are longer and temperatures are milder, which invites you to walk around and explore the city in outdoor activities.
-In addition, the city is full of flowers and looks stunningly beautiful.
+The days are longer and the temperatures are milder, which invites you to walk around and explore the city doing more outdoor activities.
+In addition, the city is full of flowers and looks beautiful.

-During this season, the heat can sometimes be overwhelming.
-However, New Yorkers take the opportunity to enjoy the festive atmosphere at Coney Island, the beaches of Staten Island, and outdoor activities such as drive-in movies, kayaking, or drinks on rooftop bars.
-However, it's the peak season for flights and hotels and prices are at their highest.
+During this season, the heat can sometimes be oppressive.
+However, New Yorkers take the opportunity to enjoy the festive atmosphere at Coney Island, the beaches of Staten Island and a host of outdoor activities such as movies, kayak rides or drinks on the rooftops.
+However, it is high season for flights and hotels and prices go up.

 New York's landscape looks very colorful during this season, perfect for taking pictures.
-In addition, it rarely rains and temperatures are mild which is perfect for touring the city on foot.
-In autumn, Halloween and Thanksgiving give the city a very special atmosphere.
+In addition, there is little rain and the temperatures are mild, which is perfect for exploring the city on foot.
+In autumn there are two very American holidays, Halloween and Thanksgiving, which envelop the city with a very special atmosphere.

-I visited New York for the first time in autumn, and it was lovely.
-Read about everything you can do in New York during this wonderful time of the year: Things to do in New York City in the Fall.
+I visited New York for the first time in autumn and since then I found it a very special time to visit the city.
+I tell you everything you can do there in this epic of the year in my guide on Things to do in New York City in the Fall.

-If you are not afraid of the cold, visiting New York during this season is a good idea, particularly during Christmas when the city has delightful decorations and lights.
-On the other hand, during January and February, the city has the least amount of tourists and you will feel like a local during your trip.
+If you're not afraid of the cold, visiting New York during this season is a good idea because Christmas is fairytale-like and the city is decorated to the nines.
+On the other hand, in January and February there is little tourism and you will be able to visit the tourist attractions at your leisure.

 In fact, Christmas in this city is a world apart.
-I have written a detailed guide about 11 Christmas things to do in New York City, so if you are lucky enough to visit the city at the most magical time of the year, make sure you enjoy it to its fullest!
+I have written a specialized guide on 15 Christmas things to do in New York City, so if you are lucky enough to visit the city at the most magical time of the year, use it to make sure you don't miss anything.

 2. How much time do I need in New York?

-Well, obviously, the more the better!
-I'm sorry to tell you that you could spend years in New York and you would still need more time to discover all it has to offer.
-But as time and budget are usually not infinite, I recommend you to visit New York between 5 and 7 days as a minimum, especially if it is your first time.
-With fewer days, you will miss a lot of things and most likely you won't enjoy yourself, feeling that the trip is too short and not worth the stress.
+Well, obviously, the more the merrier!
+I'm sorry to tell you that you could spend years in New York and not end up seeing and enjoying everything it has to offer.
+But since time and budget are usually not infinite, I recommend that you visit New York for at least 5 to 7 days, especially if it's your first time.
+With less days, you will miss a lot of things and you will be more stressed.
+You will have the feeling that the trip is too short.

-If the circumstances and budget of your trip allow it, 10 days in New York is the perfect measure, as this will allow you to see a lot of the city's must-sees and get the most out of your trip.
+If the circumstances and budget of your trip allow it, a 10-day trip to New York is ideal because it will allow you to see a lot of the city's must-see s ights and get the most out of your trip.

 For longer trips

-If you are lucky enough to stay several days in New York and you want to get out of the big city to discover its surroundings, you open the door to a world of possibilities: Washington, Boston or Niagara Falls are just some of the excursions that can be done in one day from New York.
-I 100% recommend you add a bit of contrast to your trip by exploring some of the most amazing places on the East Coast.
-(You can check all the options here: Day Trips from New York).
+If you are lucky enough to stay several days in New York and you feel like leaving the big city to discover its surroundings, you have different possibilities: Washington, Boston or Niagara Falls are just some of the excursions that can be done in the same day from New York.
+I recommend it 100% to add a contrast to your trip and discover a little more about the culture and other American cities.
+(You can check all the options here: 5 Day Trips from New York).

 3. Travel medical insurance and vaccinations